flo405/linux-gpo/README.md

 # lgpo — Linux Group Policy Objects, reimagined with GitOps

 Windows Group Policy Objects (GPOs) arrived with Active Directory in February 2000.
-25 years later Linux gets an enterprise desktop configuration management system that enables organizations to programmatically enforce compliance across a fleet of Linux workstations.
+25 years, later Linux gets an enterprise desktop configuration management system that enables organizations to programmatically enforce compliance across a fleet of Linux workstations.

-In contrast to Windows, Linux is diverse: different distros (Debian, Fedora, etc.) different desktops (GNOME, KDE, etc.), and different configuration systems (polkit, dconf/gsettings, systemd, kernel modules, etc.).
+In contrast to Windows, Linux is gloriously diverse: different distros (Debian, Fedora, etc.) different desktops (GNOME, KDE, etc.), and different configuration systems (polkit, dconf/gsettings, systemd, kernel modules, etc.).
 That diversity makes “Linux GPOs” inherently harder.
 There is no single **Registry**, and many subsystems each speak their own language.

 **lgpo** is powered by
 - a **unified YAML-based policy language** that is rendered into different native Linux config systems by